chathurabuddi/axp-dev/README.md

 before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 #### Contribution
-Contributions, issues and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/chathurabuddi/axp-dev/issues) if you want to contribute.
 Please make sure to read the [contributing guide](https://github.com/chathurabuddi/axp-dev/blob/master/CONTRIBUTING.md)